coreinfrastructure/best-practices-badge/dockerfiles/README.md

     docker push <username>/cii-bestpractices:<tag>
     ~~~~

-Once completed you can then update `.circleci/conifg.yml` to use the new image.
+Once completed you can then update `.circleci/config.yml` to use the new image.
-You should also add your new Dockerfile to vesion control.
+You should also add your new Dockerfile to version control.